More results found.

-Learn about Louisville/Jefferson County Metropolitan Sewer District, including Green Bonds, Featured News, Key Projects, and The Team.
+Learn about Louisville/Jefferson County Metropolitan Sewer District including our Green Bonds, News & Press Releases, Projects, and Team.

 MSD protects our community’s overall health and safety by providing clean waterways through wastewater treatment, stormwater/drainage management, and Ohio River flood protection—24 hours a day, 365 days a year.